JarodMica/rvc-python/README.md

 A Python implementation for using RVC (Retrieval-based Voice Conversion) via console, Python scripts, or API.

+Base code is from: https://github.com/daswer123/rvc-python

+I have made a few modifications for my workflow and have removed areas of the readme that I am not using.
+Please use daswers if you're interested in using this library for other systems or other applications.

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)